Frequently Asked Questions

 • KAP combines the use of ketamine, a legal and FDA-approved medication, with guided psychotherapy to help clients move through emotional barriers, depression, and trauma.

 • Yes.
 KAP is safe when administered under professional supervision.
-We provide a therapeutic environment with licensed medical oversight to ensure safety and support.
+Soul Awakening takes on the psychotherapy portion of the experience, with additional oversight provided via Journey Clinical to ensure medical safety and support.

 • KAP may be appropriate for adults experiencing treatment-resistant depression, trauma, anxiety, or other mental health concerns.